Trip Finder

-If selected, you’ll sign a commitment letter to officially join the Moondance family.
+If selected, you’ll sign an offer letter to officially join the Moondance family.
 Following your commitment, we’ll assign your trip placement and match you with your co-leader at a later date to prepare for the adventure ahead!
-Staff are placed where we feel they will be most beneficial to Moondance based on their application, prior experiences, references, and interviews.
+The Staffing Team places leaders on trips by taking into account their application, experiences, references, and interviews, aiming to match them where they’ll thrive and contribute most to Moondance.
 Returning staff preferences are taken into consideration.

 If you have any questions regarding our process or a summer with Moondance, please email us at staff@moondanceadventures.com.